 The lack of current D&O litigation relating to climate change issues does not mean climate change litigation does not exist.
 An estimated 1,000 climate change lawsuits have been filed in recent years against companies and governmental authorities, with the large majority of those cases being filed outside the U.S. against non-U.S. entities.
+One well-publicized example is litigation involving Shell plc, a U.K. company.
+In May 2021, a Dutch court ordered Shell to reduce its emissions by 45% by 2030.
+On February 9, 2023, an environmental advocacy group filed a shareholder derivative lawsuit in the High Court of England and Wales against Shell's directors alleging the board is not taking sufficient steps to address the future impacts of climate change and to comply with the court-ordered reduction in emissions.

 It seems likely this highly litigious environment for climate change issues, when combined with increasing regulations in this area, will eventually result in meaningful D&O litigation in the U.S. and perhaps other countries.